deeanalyst/uniswap-flashloan-trap/README.md

 ## 🚀 Setup & Deploy

 To get this project running, follow these steps.
-You will need [Foundry](https://getfoundry.sh/) and [Bun](https://bun.sh/) installed.
+You will need [Foundry & Bun](https://github.com/0xmoei/Drosera-Network/) installed, just as you did for the `helloworld` test trap by Drosera.
+As well as other packages like `docker`, `screen`, etc.

 **1. Clone and Install Dependencies:**
 ```bash